Space-00/Ronime/README.md

 Ronime is in baby stages and I still have a lot to add to it but it is usable and pretty nice (I use it myself every day)

-**some of you might say "Why didn't this guy upload the source code?" that is cause I don't wanna share the code and I just wanna share the app so that anyone enjoy anime, forget the code**
+**some of you might say "Why didn't this guy upload the source code?" that is cause I don't wanna share Ronime's source code and I just wanna share Ronime so that anyone can enjoy anime, forget the code**

 # ⚠ Important :